Welcome to the Local Plan Making Tracking System.

 The Planning Proposal Tracking allows you to access:

-- Information on Planning Proposals that have been submitted to the Department.
+- Information on Planning Proposals that have been submitted to the Agency.

 - The "Gateway" determination including the reasons why the proposal has been allowed to continue or why it has been refused.

-- When the Planning Proposal has been returned to the Department to be finalised after exhibition.
+- When the Planning Proposal has been returned to the Agency to be finalised after exhibition.

 - The final determination of a Planning Proposal